The Virtual Universe

 It’s a miracle

-In early 1993, I started to look for a job.
-My first application was for an IT traineeship at Cap Gemini.
+In early 1993, I began looking for a job.
+The first application was for an IT traineeship at Cap Gemini Pandata.
+The company was in the process of merging with Volmac, the largest Dutch software consultancy company at the time.
+Cap Gemini was an international company.
+The new company’s name soon became Cap Volmac.
+Years later, it became Cap Gemini again.
 They had sixteen vacancies.
-Some 1,600 people applied, of which they selected 200 for a series of tests.
-I was one of them.
-Before these tests began, other applicants told stories about assessments and job interviews they had gone through.
-The economy fared poorly, so there weren’t a lot of jobs.
-Many graduates were already searching for a long time.
+Some 1,600 people applied, of which they selected 200 for intelligence tests.
+One of them was me.
+Before the tests began, other applicants shared discouraging tales about assessments and job interviews they had undergone.
+The economy fared poorly, so there weren’t many jobs.
+Many graduates had been searching for a long time.
 It was discouraging, so I expected to remain unemployed for quite a while.
+But that wasn’t meant to be.

-That was not meant to be.
-The tests went well, and they invited me for an interview and some more psychological tests.
-On my way to the appointment, a guy I knew from dormitory Witbreuksweg 389-2 came sitting on the opposite seat on the train.
-He asked me why I was wearing a suit.
+The intelligence tests went well, despite my impression that I had messed them up.
+They were mostly about pattern recognition, which was to my advantage.
+They then invited me to an interview and to take some additional psychological tests.
+On my way to the appointment, Dirk from dormitory DANT took the seat across from me on the train.
+That was a bit of a coincidence.
+I hadn’t seen him for years, and I lived in Hengelo at the time, so not on the campus.
+Dirk asked me why I was wearing a suit.
 I told him about the interview.
-Then he started to laugh loudly.
+He started laughing loudly.
 ‘Your tie is a mess,’ he said, ‘Let me fix it for you.’
 He then arranged the tie correctly.

-If this event, which appeared accidental at the time, hadn’t happened, they may not have hired me.
-The interview and the tests went well.
-My misfortune because of not fitting in during my student years made me investigate cultures and cultural differences.
-It wasn’t hard for me to translate the expectations of Cap Gemini concerning its employees into test answers.
-And so, the test results made it appear as if I fitted perfectly into the corporate culture of Cap Gemini.
-Cap Gemini stressed I was the master of my own destiny.
+Had this particular event, which appeared purely accidental at the time, not transpired, Cap Gemini may not have hired me.
+The interview and the tests also went well.
+My misfortune, stemming from not fitting in during my student years, led me to investigate and understand cultures and cultural differences, so it wasn’t hard to translate Cap Gemini’s expectations for its future employees into test answers.
+The tests demonstrated that I fit perfectly into Cap Gemini’s new corporate culture, which they had just formulated during the merger process.
+Many senior employees didn’t fit that profile, it soon turned out.
+Cap Gemini also stressed that I was the master of my own destiny.
 It was one of their company slogans.
+Master of my own destiny.
+Wow!
+I had never felt like that before.

-My classmates often discussed what car they would choose once they were on the job.
+My classmates usually discussed what car they would choose once they were on the job.
+They hardly talked about anything else.
 I was the only one planning to use public transport.
 Not surprisingly, I was not a model employee.
-One classmate, a cheerful guy from the Eindhoven area named Ad, expressed his amazement about the fact that I passed all the tests.
+One classmate, Ad, a cheerful guy from the Eindhoven area, expressed his amazement at the company having hired me.
 ‘There were 1,600 applicants.
 And they picked you?
-It’s a miracle!
-How could that happen?’
+How could it happen?
+It’s a miracle!’
 Ad and I had a good laugh about it.
-His last name referred to Burgundy.
-In the Netherlands, a Burgundian lifestyle denotes enjoyment of life and good food, most often found in the vicinity of Eindhoven.
+His last name, Bourgonje, referred to Burgundy.
+In the Netherlands, a Burgundian lifestyle denotes enjoyment of life and good food, most often found near Eindhoven.
 And Ad radiated this lifestyle.
 He seemed the personification of it.
-His first name and the region he came from make another peculiar coincidence in light of later developments.
+His first name, Ad, and his coming from the Eindhoven area are a noteworthy coincidence as A******* D****** chose to live there, and AD are Her initials.

 With regard to the work that awaits us